Michigan State bowl eligible after edging Maryland 19-16

 The Terrapins took a 16-13 lead in the third quarter on a 63-yard touchdown run by Anthony McFarland Jr., but Michigan State kept them off the scoreboard after that.
 McFarland finished with 134 yards on eight carries.

+“I just did what I could do, seeing holes and just try to execute, making the best out of my plays,” he said.

-Each team turned the ball over twice in the first half, the Spartans were also stopped on fourth-and-1 from the Maryland 4-yard line.
+Each team turned the ball over twice in the first half, and the Spartans were also stopped on fourth-and-1 from the Maryland 4-yard line.
 Lewerke’s 1-yard scoring run with 3:08 left in the second quarter gave Michigan State a 13-7 lead at halftime.

+Another crucial turnover came toward the end of the third quarter.
+Maryland was up 16-13 and driving when Jackson lost the ball and Michigan State recovered at its own 27.

 THE TAKEAWAY